IN VINO CULTURA

 The cultivation of wine has had a decisive influence on social and cultural structures as well as demographic and anthropological conditions and has contributed significantly to the mutual relations between ethnic groups and nations in Central Europe (including the Czechs, Slovaks, Germans, Austrians and Liechtensteiners).

 The conference "In vino cultura" dealt with the history of wine in Central Europe using socio-historical, cultural-historical and anthropological methods.
-The Liechtenstein-Czech Historical Commission, the German-Czech and German-Slovak Historical Commissions and the Standing Conference of Austrian and Czech Historians took part in the event.
+The Czech-Liechtenstein Commission of Historians, the German-Czech Commission of Historians and the German-Slovak Commission of Historians and the Standing Conference of Austrian and Czech Historians took part in the event.
 It thus encompassed the geographical region of southern Moravia, Lower Austria and south-western Slovakia and, within a broad "pan-European" framework, also references to the Liechtenstein and German Rhine region in particular.

 Further information: